 I am drawn to slow processes that create beauty.
-It’s why I adore agriculture, why fermentation is a something I am awed by and surround myself with.
+It’s why I adore agriculture, why fermentation is something I am awed by and surround myself with.

-At the turning of spring, the human world is keeling and reeling, buffeted by the waves of uncertainty, fear and change.
+At the turning of spring, the human world is keeling and reeling, buffeted by the waves of uncertainty, fear, and change.
 All of us feel it.
-My children are home, some employees have been laid off, business revenues halved in the space of seven days, and two weeks ago I had to euthanize my companion of 12 years: a bounding Drahthaar that has shared more life with me than my wife or children.
+My children are home, some employees have been laid off, business revenues halved in the space of seven days, and two weeks ago I had to euthanize my companion of 12 years: abounding Drahthaar that has shared more life with me than my wife or children.

 Then there is spring.
-A cycle in agriculture that pushes like the tide, confounding schedules and swelling the round world with the effervesce of the coming bounty.
+A cycle in agriculture that pushes like the tide, confounding schedules, and swelling the round world with the effervesce of the coming bounty.

 I am thankful for the torrent, for its occupying.
 There are two hurdles we are working at this spring.
 The first is accomplishing a pasture system for our goats to achieve three full seasons of forage that they can graze on.
 We are committed to pasture for three reasons: honoring the animals’ natural desires, the ecology of well-managed grazing, and the nutrient and flavor quality this practice produces.

 Ruminants were made to graze.
 They were made to live on what they pluck from the ground, and in doing so they find joy.
 Just like us when we feel we are fulfilling our purpose, an animal on good pasture is a picture of joy.
-Their whole system is working at harvesting, macerating, pre-fermenting and digesting the different plants like a walking brewery.
+Their whole system is working at harvesting, macerating, pre-fermenting, and digesting the different plants like a walking brewery.
 They are a marvel.